OpusCapita/react-loaders/src/client/components/serviceComponent/serviceComponent.DOCUMENTATION.md

 You can pass any **specified component** properties

-LoadedComponent required several additional props
+LoadedComponent require several additional props

 | Name                           | Type                    | Description                                                                                                                      |
 | ------------------------------ | :---------------------- | -----------------------------------------------------------                                                                      |